pefortin/TacTightGUI/README.md

 - Python 3.8+ for backend
 - Node.js 14+ for frontend (optional)
-- Docker and Docker Compose (optional, recommended) config
+- Docker and Docker Compose (optional, recommended)

 ## Installation and Launch